What change do we want?

 Time spent in any form of temporary accommodation is reduced to a minimum, with the fewer transitions the better; and When temporary accommodation is needed, the optimum type is mainstream, furnished and within a local community.

-Rapid Rehousing Transition Plans will be aligned with and/or integrated into:
+Guidance for Rapid Rehousing Transition Plans (RRTPs) confirmed that they will be aligned with and/or integrated into:

 Local Outcome Improvement Plans